-Tom Glass, 64, has the managerial, legal, educational, and life experiences that qualify him to be your Texas State Representative.
+Tom Glass, 65, has the managerial, legal, educational, political, and life experiences that qualify him to be your champion in the Texas House of Representatives.

 He has spent many Texas legislative sessions advocating for legislation that will increase Texas liberty.
 In the last three legislative sessions, he has worked via his Texas Constitutional Enforcement group to work to push back on unconstitutional federal acts and during the COVID tyranny, against unconstitutional edicts and mandates by our governor, county judges, and mayors.